 MicroBusiness Finance Program

-Montana-based businesses with 10 or fewer employees and a gross annual revenue of less than $1,000,000 can apply for a microbusiness loan up to $100,000 by contacting a MicroBusiness Development Corporation (MBDC) shown on the MBDC map with links to each MBDC listed at the bottom of the map.
+Montana-based businesses with fewer than 10 full-time equivalent employees and a gross annual revenue of less than $1,000,000 can apply for a microbusiness loan up to $100,000 by contacting a MicroBusiness Development Corporation (MBDC) shown on the MBDC map with links to each MBDC listed at the bottom of the map.
 These corporations not only provide capital to start or expand a business but they also provide training and technical assistance to the business owner.
 Pre- and post-loan training is a very important aspect to a small business' success.

-Since the inception of the MicroBusiness Finance Program in 1991, over 1,050 loans have been made across the state, totaling over $21.3 million and creating and/or retaining approximately 2,330 jobs.
+Since the inception of the MicroBusiness Finance Program in 1991, 1,100 loans have been made across the state, totaling over $23.6 million and creating and/or retaining approximately 2,520 jobs.

 The MicroBusiness Finance Program operates under the policy guidance of the Governor's appointed Economic Development Advisory Council, which consists of 19 appointed Council members.
 Those members include: the Director of the Department of Commerce, the Chief Business Development Officer in the Governor's Office, one member from a Montana tribal government who represents a tribal economic development organization, up to 12 public members representing each certified regional development corporation, and four legislators, which includes two representatives (one from each party) and two senators (one from each party).